rcltech/hall-booking-system/README.md

 1. Create a pull request to merge feature branch into `master`.
 2. Request for at least 1 review.
 3. Squash and merge into `master` after the pull request has been approved.
   - If this fails, that means your branch is not up to date with master.
-Run `git rebase -i master`; more info can be found here.
+Run `git rebase -i master`; more info can be found [here]((https://riptutorial.com/git/example/1211/local-branch-rebasing)).
 After rebasing, forcefully push to remote using `git push -f`.

 ### Important Notes
 1. Make sure to `git pull` before working on anything at the start of the day.